MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 9. Enter/Save all applicable transactions in the Payroll Manual Check Adjustment Entry window **(DETAILS ON HOW TO DO THAT BELOW)**
 10. After all transactions have been entered/saved in the Payroll Manual Check Adjustment Entry window:

-o	IF transactions are NOT saved in a batch, click ‘Post’ in the Payroll Manual Check – Adjustment Entry Window. o	IF transactions ARE saved in a batch, click ‘Save’ in the Payroll Manual Check – Adjustment Entry Window, and ‘Post’ the batch from the Payroll Batch Entry Window (Transactions >> Payroll >> Batch Entry).
+    IF transactions are NOT saved in a batch, click ‘Post’ in the Payroll Manual Check – Adjustment Entry Window.
+    IF transactions ARE saved in a batch, click ‘Save’ in the Payroll Manual Check – Adjustment Entry Window, and ‘Post’ the batch from the Payroll Batch Entry Window (Transactions >> Payroll >> Batch Entry).

 The Payroll Manual Check Transaction Entry window is where you will enter all of the individual transactions/adjustments associated with a manual check.

 Detailed steps and a description of how each adjustment works and effects amounts in Payroll:

-**To enter/adjust an amount for a specific Pay Code:**
+##### To enter/adjust an amount for a specific Pay Code

 1. Next to ‘Transaction Type’ select ‘Pay Code’.

-2. Next to ‘Code’ select the appropriate pay code. o	Note: as soon as you select the pay code the following fields will automatically be populated (Pulling in from Employee Pay Code Maintenance window):
+2. Next to ‘Code’ select the appropriate pay code.

+    Note: as soon as you select the pay code the following fields will automatically be populated (Pulling in from Employee Pay Code Maintenance window):
-	State (this does NOT mean state tax will be calculated for you – it won’t).
+        - State (this does NOT mean state tax will be calculated for you – it won’t).
-	SUTA State SUTA is not calculated during a pay run.
+        - SUTA State SUTA is not calculated during a pay run.
             If you want wages associated with this pay code to be subject to SUTA be sure this field is populated appropriately.
-	Workers’ Comp - Workers Comp is not calculated during a pay run.
+        - Workers’ Comp - Workers Comp is not calculated during a pay run.
             If you want wages associated with this pay code to be subject to Workers Comp be sure this field is populated appropriately.
-	Shift Code - Informational Only
+        - Shift Code - Informational Only
-	Department
+        - Department
-	Position
+        - Position

 3. Enter appropriate dates in the ‘Date From’ and ‘Date To’ fields.
 These dates reflect the pay period the transaction is associated with.
 These are ‘informational’ dates and DO NOT drive ‘when’ the transaction is posted.

-4. In the ‘Amount’ field: Enter the total amount by which you need to adjust the wages associated with this pay code: o	Positive Amount = Increase in gross and net wages o	Negative Amount = Decrease in gross and net wages
+4. In the ‘Amount’ field: Enter the total amount by which you need to adjust the wages associated with this pay code:

+    - Positive Amount = Increase in gross and net wages
+    - Negative Amount = Decrease in gross and net wages

 5. You can enter data in the following fields.
 However, be aware that GP does NOT calculate wages based off what you enter in these

-•	Hours/Units
+    - Hours/Units
-•	Days Worked
+    - Days Worked
-•	Weeks Worked
+    - Weeks Worked

 6. Click ‘Save’ in the Payroll Manual Check Transaction Entry Window.
 NOTE: NO tax calculations will be done for you automatically.
 If you need to increase or decrease taxes in association with this pay code, you’ll need to do so manually with the appropriate tax in this window.